olliNiinivaara/Stremebase-source/README.md

 #Version history

 v.0.2  --  2015-23-01
-No more LongMap, but...
+No more LongMap, but...:
-OneMap: A map (key-value store/column) for associating a key with one value
+ -OneMap: A map for associating a long with a long
-To: Convert common data types to longs and back
+ -To: Convert common data types to longs and back

 v.0.1  --  2015-01-01
 LongMap: A map (key-value store/column) for associating a long with a long